This topic provides an overview of Pivotal Web Services (PWS) security. For an overview of container security, see Container Security.

 A third-party broker might offer a dashboard client in its catalog.
 Dashboard clients require a text string defined as a

-Cloud Foundry runs the app inside a secure container.
-For more information, see the Understanding Container Security topic.
+PWS runs the app inside a secure container.
+For more information, see Container Security.

-Cloud Foundry operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
-For more information, see the Network Traffic Rules section of the Understanding Container Security topic.
+PWS operators can configure network traffic rules to control inbound communication to and outbound communication from an app.
+For more information, see the Network Traffic Rules section of the Container Security topic.

 syslog_daemon_config property in the